 Removing your info from White Pages is a great first step to protecting your privacy from data brokers.
 But just because your Whitepages listing is gone doesn’t mean your personal data is in the clear since it is just a single data broker site amongst a sea of other sites, not by a long shot.
 You may still receive phone calls or other inquiries from the listings you had before they were removed.

 Unfortunately, many major data sources do not offer an opt-out option, so your name may continue to appear in other places on the internet.
 Whitepages is just one of countless data brokers that make money selling your personal info.
 There are many other data broker sites, such as Spokeo, BeenVerified, 411 locate opt-out, and USphonebook.com opt-out processes that you have to go through to remove your personal information.
 The Been Verified opt-out link, for example, can be found on the BeenVerified website.

 How do I remove myself from people-search sites?

 Most people-search platforms have their own process for opting out and removing your personal info.
 Following each site’s instructions is key to deleting your personal data from search and erasing a very real threat to your privacy, safety, and online reputation.

 Unfortunately, finding each site’s opt-out process and completing each step correctly can be challenging.
-Even finding the page to begin removal on sites like Whitepages can be a chore.
+Even finding the page to begin the Whitepages opt out process can be a chore.
 This is because it’s not in any site’s interest to make the removal process easy.

 What’s more: getting your personal records removed isn’t always a given.
 This can make opting out a frustrating task that leaves many throwing up their hands and giving up completely.